 Executive Recruiting Challenges Are Common

 Executive recruiting challenges are all too common.
+Often as the result of outdated executive recruiting “best practices.”
 That is why we decided to write a post about How to Make Executive Search Easier.
 Executive searches often take too long and far too many searches end in frustration.
 In addition, executive search challenges don’t stop when an executive opening is filled.
 Sometimes, the “transplant doesn’t take”.
 The executive hired turns out to be someone the employer would rather not keep.
-A survey by the Corporate Executive Board found that one out of every five hires is a “bad hire” that company regrets making.
+A survey by the Corporate Executive Board found that one out of every five hires is a “bad hire” that the company regrets making.

 Still, how hard could executive search really be?
 Clearly, it isn’t rocket science.
 At last check, executive search consulting isn’t even offered as a specific major.
 Cornell University School of Industrial and Labor Relations does offer an advanced program in partnership with the Association of Executive Search Consultants (AESC).
 But that’s as good as it gets.

 And that may be one reason executive recruiting challenges are so commonplace.
 With no license requirements and few barriers to entry, virtually anyone can hang out a shingle and does.
 If talent shortages aren’t to blame, inexpert search partners may be responsible for some of the problems.
+Executive recruiting “best practices” are outdated.
 They lack the research expertise needed to make search smarter.
 We believe that is one of the main reasons executive recruiting continues to stump the world’s leading retained search firms.

 Executive Search Stumps the Experts